oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     - To view your custom report in the future, under **Related Resources** for **Activity Auditing**, click **Audit Reports**.
 Click the **Custom Reports** tab, and then click the name of your custom audit report.

-## Task 13: Generate and download a custom audit report as a PDF
+## Task 13 (Optional): Generate and download a custom audit report as a PDF

 1. On the custom audit report page, click **Generate PDF/XLS Report**.